Cheap car battery? It always sounds great when someone offers a lower price.

 3. Resell a Used Car Battery As New

-Yes this is downright dishonest, and we do not condone re-selling a used battery as new.
-Fastfix does resell used batteries we recondition and test, but we always tell our customers this is only recommended for short terms solution for those whose cars are going to reach the end of COE soon.
+This is downright dishonest, and we do not condone re-selling a used battery as new.
+Fastfix does resell used batteries we recondition and test, but we always tell our customers this is only recommended as a short term solution for those whose cars are going to reach the end of COE soon.